 Interest Rate Sensitivity.
-We had cash, cash equivalents, short term investments and long-term investments totaling \$59.3 million at June 30, 2008.
+We had cash, cash equivalents, short term investments and long-term investments totaling \$59.6 million at September 30, 2008.
 These amounts were invested primarily in money market funds, state and municipal obligations, corporate notes and auction rate securities.
 The cash, cash equivalents and short-term marketable securities are held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 Due to the short-term nature of these investments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
 We believe a hypothetical 100 basis point increase in interest rates would not materially affect the fair value of our interest-sensitive financial instruments.
 Declines in interest rates, however, will reduce future investment income.

 Auction Rate Securities.
-As of June 30, 2008, the carrying value of the auction rate security held in our investment portfolio totaled \$1.8 million.
+As of September 30, 2008, the carrying value of the auction rate security held in our investment portfolio totaled \$1.9 million.
 This auction rate security is backed by a state, is insured and rated by the major independent rating agencies as either AAA or Aaa.
 This auction rate security had auctions that have failed since February 2008 and we continue to earn interest at the contractual rate.
-These failures are not believed to be a credit issue, but rather caused by a lack of liquidity.
-We have classified this auction rate security as a long-term investment as of June 30, 2008 due to lack of liquidity, as it is not to expected to be sold or redeemed within the next twelve months.
+We believe that these failures do not reflect an adverse credit issue, but rather have been caused by a lack of liquidity.
+We have classified this auction rate security as a long-term investment as of September 30, 2008 due to lack of liquidity, as it is not to expected to be sold or redeemed within the next twelve months.
 In the event we should need access to these funds, they are not expected to be accessible until one of the following occurs: a successful auction occurs, the issuer redeems the issue, a buyer is found outside of the auction process or the security matures.
-As of June 30, 2008, we performed a discounted cash flow analysis based on variables that reflect the risks and nature of this security, including a sensitivity analysis on the expected time to redemption given current market conditions, and determined that a temporary impairment in value of \$133,000 existed as of June 30, 2008 that was recorded within accumulated other comprehensive income (loss).
+As of September 30, 2008, we performed a discounted cash flow analysis based on variables that reflected the risks and nature of this security, including a sensitivity analysis on the expected time to redemption given current market conditions, and determined that a temporary impairment in the value of the security in the amount of \$88,000 existed as of September 30, 2008.
+This amount was recorded within accumulated other comprehensive income (loss).